 CBD for seizures

-In 2013 reports emerged confirming that CBD had significantly reduced the number of seizures experienced by a 6-year old girl named Charlotte Figi, who suffered from Dravet syndrome.
+Moreover, in 2013 reports emerged confirming that CBD had significantly reduced the number of seizures experienced by a 6-year old girl named Charlotte Figi, who suffered from Dravet’s syndrome.
 She had been suffering from over 300 seizures a week, but CBD oil reduced her episodes to just a few a month.
-By all accounts, existing seizure medication fails about a third of all suffers, because either the drugs don’t stop the seizures or the side effects are too severe.
+By all accounts, existing seizure medications fail about a third of all suffers as the drugs either don’t stop the seizures, or the side effects are too severe.

 CBD for pain relief

-Believe it or not, CBD has been used for thousands of years to treat various types of pain.
+Believe it or not, cannabis extracts have been used for thousands of years to treat various types of pain.
 However, it has only recently begun to be studied again by the medical community.
-Research has shown that CBD oil has incredible anti-inflammatory properties that can work miracles for chronic pain.
-Whether you have pain in your neck, back, hands, or feet, CBD oil could help.
+Research has shown that CBD oil has incredible anti-inflammatory properties that can ease the symptoms of chronic pain, including severe neck pain, back pain, joint pain, and widespread nerve pain.

-A study published in the European Journal of Pain* used an animal model to test if CBD could help people with arthritis to manage their pain.
+A study published in the European Journal of Pain used an animal model to test if CBD could help people with arthritis to manage their pain.
 As part of the study, CBD infused topical gel was applied to rats for four days.
-The research recorded a significant drop in inflammation and pain, without any additional side effects.
-But arthritis-related pain isn’t the only one that CBD oil can treat.
-It is also useful for treating pain associated with cancer patients, and multiple sclerosis (MS), among other conditions.
+The research recorded a significant drop in both inflammation and pain, with no additional side effects.

 CBD for Anxiety disorders

-Brazilian researchers did a small double-blind study* on patients who suffer from social anxiety.
-After consuming CBD, patients reported a significant reduction in anxiety.
-The reports were validated by performing brain scans that showed cerebral blood flow patterns that were consistent with an anti-anxiety effect.
+Brazilian researchers did a small double-blind study on patients who suffered from social anxiety, and after consuming CBD, the subjects reported a significant reduction in their symptoms.
+The reports were validated by performing brain scans which showed cerebral blood flow patterns consistent with anti-anxiety effects.

 CBD for nausea and vomiting

-According to recent research*, CBD can be used to treat nausea and vomiting.
-These studies have shown that CBD is capable of supporting the natural cannabinoid enzyme, known as anandamide.
-Preliminary studies show that CBD activates 5-HT1A, which is the monoamine neurotransmitter that reduces the nausea sensation once activated.
+According to recent research, CBD can also be used to treat nausea and vomiting.
+These studies have shown that CBD is capable of supporting the natural cannabinoid enzyme known as anandamide.
+Preliminary studies show that the compound activates 5-HT1A, which is a monoamine neurotransmitter that is known to reduce the nausea sensation once activated.

-A study compiled by the British Pharmacological Society reported that the manipulation of the endocannabinoid system (ECS) regulates nausea and vomiting in both humans and animals.
+Additionally, a study compiled by the British Pharmacological Society reported that the manipulation of the endocannabinoid system regulates not only nausea, but also vomiting in both humans and animals.

 CBD for schizophrenia

-As we have already mentioned, CBD oil works as an incredible treatment for various mental health conditions, from anxiety to schizophrenia.
-A study that was published in 2011* by schizophrenia research found that high doses of CBD lead to a fewer number of psychotic episodes in patients who suffered from schizophrenia.
+As we have already mentioned, CBD oil can function as a treatment for a variety of mental health conditions, from anxiety to schizophrenia.
+A study that was published in 2011 by schizophrenia researchers found that high doses of CBD led to a fewer number of psychotic episodes in patients suffering from full-blown schizophrenia.

-In 2015, two scientists published a systematic review* of all schizophrenia and CBD studies.
-They concluded that although more large randomized clinical trials are needed, preliminary studies are showing that CBD is a safe, effective, and well-tolerated antipsychotic compound.
-It has been determined that CBD is not too dissimilar to atypical antipsychotics in that it could help with hallucinations as well as things like lack of social functioning and emotion.
+Moreover, in 2015 two scientists published a systematic review of all CBD studies that related to schizophrenia and psychosis.
+They concluded that although larger randomized clinical trials are needed, preliminary studies show CBD to be a safe, effective, and well-tolerated antipsychotic compound.
+It was determined that CBD is not too dissimilar from other antipsychotics, in that it could help with hallucinations as well as things like emotional imbalance and lack of social functioning.

-There is no denying that CBD oil provides incredible medical benefits that every person deserves to have access to.
-Looking at the multiple studies that have been conducted, all delivering positive results, and often miraculous treatment options, it’s hard for many of us to understand why CBD has not been legalized everywhere.
+There is no denying that CBD oil can provide incredible medical benefits that every person deserves to have access to.
+Looking at the multiple studies that have been conducted, all of which have delivered positive results, it’s hard for many of us to understand why CBD has not been legalized everywhere.

 - Full-spectrum Hemp extract